 - Early Voting Days/Hours: Extends period from 8 days minimum up to 14 days; increases hours from 96 to a maximum of 168 hours and allows for voting the Sunday before the general election at the discretion of Supervisor of Elections

 - Early Voting Sites: Expands authorized sites to include civic and convention centers, fairgrounds, stadiums, courthouses and commission buildings

 - Ballot Length: Applies 75-word limit on ballot summaries to constitutional amendments passed by the Legislature but not those rewritten by Attorney General

-- Status: The full House approved the bill on the first day of Session.
-The Senate is now workshopping the issue.
+- Status: The full House approved the bill on the first day of Session and is now in Messages.

 SB 600 (S. Latvala)

 - Summary: An omnibus election administration bill that contains several major provisions: